 Folk tales and folk songs, compounded of dreams, idle imaginings, and wish fulfillment, are usually based on the prosaic doings of men who “earn their living by the sweat of their brow.”
-In Kansas, the first workers were the farmer and the cowboy.
-Within the short span of three decades, their not so heroic figures were draped with a spangled mantle of lore and legend.
+In Kansas, the first workers were the farmers and the cowboys.
+Within the short span of three decades, their not-so-heroic figures were draped with a spangled mantle of lore and legend.

 The 20th century did not deal kindly with the farmer.
-His legends became all but obsolete, and his beliefs were pared away by the professors at colleges of agriculture.
-Even the farm-bred bards who twanged guitars before radio microphones preferred I’m Headin for the Last Roundup to Turkey in the Straw or Father Put the Cows Away.
+His legends became all but obsolete, and the professors at colleges of agriculture pared away his beliefs.
+Even the farm-bred bards who twanged guitars before radio microphones preferred I’m Headin’ for the Last Roundup to Turkey in the Straw or Father Put the Cows Away.
 Agronomists showed the absurdity of planting crops by the phases of the moon; meteorologists disproved many hitherto infallible weather omens, and bacteriologists dispelled the hobgoblins who once merrily soured cream and addled eggs.
 Nature, in short, ceased to be mysterious, and the farmer became more of a workman.

 There was a time when farming in Kansas was not without perils.
 One story goes that Lem Blanchard went forth one afternoon in mid-July to inspect his cornfield in the Republic Valley.
 He scaled a young stalk to overlook the forest-like field and saw into the next county from its top.
 When he turned to descend, he was horrified to find that the stalk was growing upward faster than he could scramble down.
 For two days, he made back-breaking efforts to reach the ground.
 At last, to keep him from starving to death, kind neighbors who had tracked him to the foot of the towering stalk shot Lem dead.

 The enormous stalks of corn were, of course, grown on vast fields.
-There was one man whose field was so wide that by the time the mortgage was recorded on the west side, the mortgage on the east side had come due.
-The hired man and hired girl, following their wedding, went out to milk the cows that grazed on the west side.
-When they returned, they had a child one-year-old.
+One man’s field was so wide that by the time the mortgage was recorded on the west side, the mortgage on the east side had come due.
+Following their wedding, the hired man and hired girl went out to milk the cows grazed on the west side.
+When they returned, they had a child, one-year-old.

 The grasshoppers that ravaged the big farms were as large as mules.
 Champing huge mandibles and lashing great antennae, the monster insects deliberately bullied the hogs, cows, and sheep.
 Nothing escaped their voracious appetites.
 Wagons and well platforms were favored tidbits.
 Armed with ax handles, buggy whips, and pitchforks, the gargantuan hoppers fought viciously in fence corners for the last ear of corn.
 After devouring the crops, they would insolently pick their teeth on the barbs of the barbed-wire fence.

 The belief that “rain follows the plow” was held by many a Kansas farmer in the 1880s.
-When the drought was persistent, professional rainmakers were frequently enlisted to coax the reluctant clouds.
+Professional rainmakers were frequently enlisted to coax the reluctant clouds when the drought was persistent.
 A popular method of producing rain consisted of killing a snake and “hanging it belly-side up on a fence.”
 In the great drought of the 1890s, an all but despairing Bohemian farmer ruefully told a passerby: “I’ve killed three snakes and hung them on the fence, and each time we got a sprinkle of rain.
-If I could find enough snakes, we’d get plenty of rain.”
+We’d get plenty of rain if I could find enough snakes.”
 The belief that dead snakes suspended belly-side up on a fence would bring rain is said to have originated before the invention of barbed-wire fences in 1874.
-When laid on a rail or stone fence, rigor mortis would invariably cause the snake to twist over onto its belly and thus prevent the “charm” from being followed to the letter.
+When laid on a rail or stone fence, rigor mortis would invariably cause the snake to twist onto its belly and thus prevent the “charm” from being followed to the letter.